mongodb/mongodbatlas-cloudformation-resources/cfn-resources/project-ip-access-list/docs/listoptions.md

 #### IncludeCount

-Flag that indicates whether Atlas returns the totalCount parameter in the response body.
+Flag that indicates whether the response returns the total number of items (totalCount) in the response.

 _Required_: No